TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 Our Privacy Policy addresses the following:

-*   Safe Harbor Certification
+*   •Safe Harbor Certification
-*   Who is FULLBEAUTY Brands?
+*   •Who is FULLBEAUTY Brands?
-*   What Information Do We Collect?
+*   •What Information Do We Collect?
-*   How Do We Use the Information Collected?
+*   •How Do We Use the Information Collected?
-*   What Information Is Shared And With Whom Is It Shared?
+*   •What Information Is Shared And With Whom Is It Shared?
-*   Do We Use Third-Party Advertising?
+*   •Do We Use Third-Party Advertising?
-*   California Privacy Rights
+*   •California Privacy Rights
-*   How Can I Access and Correct Information Collected?
+*   •How Can I Access and Correct Information Collected?
-*   How Can I Opt Out of Receiving Further Communications
+*   •How Can I Opt Out of Receiving Further Communications
          How to be Removed from a Paper Catalog Mailing List
          How to Unsubscribe from Email Marketing List

-*   Are Branded Private Label Credit Cards available?
+*   •Are Branded Private Label Credit Cards available?
-*   Do We Send Unsolicited Promotional E-Mails?
+*   •Do We Send Unsolicited Promotional E-Mails?
-*   How Do We Safeguard the Information Collected?
+*   •How Do We Safeguard the Information Collected?
-*   How Secure is My Online Transaction?
+*   •How Secure is My Online Transaction?
-*   Do We Use Cookies?
+*   •Do We Use Cookies?
-*   Do We Aggregate Information?
+*   •Do We Aggregate Information?
-*   What is Our Policy with Respect to Data Collection from Children?
+*   •What is Our Policy with Respect to Data Collection from Children?
-*   Does This Privacy Policy apply to Social Media Sites?
+*   •Does This Privacy Policy apply to Social Media Sites?
-*   Do We Have Specific Terms For Mobile Services?
+*   •Do We Have Specific Terms For Mobile Services?
-*   Are Telephone Calls Recorded?
+*   •Are Telephone Calls Recorded?
-*   Whom Do I Contact If I Have Additional Questions Or Concerns About This Policy?
+*   •Whom Do I Contact If I Have Additional Questions Or Concerns About This Policy?
-*   Policy Changes
+*   •Policy Changes

-*   Terms and Conditions
+*   •Terms and Conditions

   Safe Harbor Certification